aws-samples/amazon-transcribe-live-meeting-assistant/lma-virtual-participant-stack/README.md

 ## Known issues with the beta, will be addressed in later releases.
-- The "Virtual Participant (Beta)" UI currently lacks error handling, user feedback, status visibility, and controls (pause/resume, leave meeting, etc.).
+- The "Virtual Participant (Preview)" UI currently lacks error handling, user feedback, status visibility, and controls (pause/resume, leave meeting, etc.).
 If it fails to join your meeting after about 1m, you will need to troubleshoot using the logs from StepFunctions and/or the Fargate tasks.
 - Speaker assignment fidelity is not great.
 If multiple participants speak simultaneously, or with insufficient pauses between speakers, the virtual participant may confuse speaker name assignments.
 - Limited currently to just Chime and Zoom meetings.